joshgrib/browser-ext/README.md

 2. In the browser, visit `chrome://extensions`
 3. Make sure "Developer mode" is enabled
 4. Click the "Load unpacked" button and select the `dist` folder

-1. Make sure `brave.exe` is available in the system PATH variable
-2. Update the path to your directory in `package.json`
-3. Run `yarn deploy`

 ## TODO